rickaa/rand/rand/content/posts/langid_fasttext.md

 The output of the prediction is a tuple of language label and prediction confidence.
 Language label is a string with “\__label__” followed by ISO 639 code of the language.
 You can check the language codes [here](https://www.loc.gov/standards/iso639-2/php/code_list.php) and the languages supported by fasttext at the end of [their blog post](https://fasttext.cc/blog/2017/10/02/blog-post.html).

-Lets try with a different one.
+Let's try with a different one.

 ```python